NOMA OPENS SIX-ACRE EXPANSION OF THE sydney and walda besthoff sculpture garden

 Community and Programming

-The expansion will enable NOMA to offer increased programming and learning environments for offerings like film screenings, theater productions, musical performances, events, tours, and festivals.
+The expansion enables NOMA to offer increased programming and learning environments for offerings like film screenings, theater productions, musical performances, events, tours, and festivals.
 An outdoor classroom at the north edge of the garden will provide a flexible and informal gathering space, offering opportunities for classes, special projects, and enrichment.

 The lagoon system, a central element of the sculpture garden expansion, is intended to perform vital functions for the larger park ecosystem.
 NOMA will maintain the health and resiliency of the landscape by employing the best water and soil management practices while also preserving the heritage live oaks and extending the adjacent live oak canopy through the garden.
 These state-of-the-art strategies set the bar for water-quality improvements and re-oxygenation efforts throughout the park, while serving as a prototype for similar projects.